-During the second lesson at School of Out-of-Body Travel seminars, participants are asked to explain in their own words how they were able to separate, but without using the words "easily", "simply", or "as usual".
+During the second lesson at Phase School seminars, participants are asked to explain in their own words how they were able to separate, but without using the words "easily", "simply", or "as usual".
 They are usually always unable to comply with this request, as separation nearly always occurs for them "easily", "simply" and "as usual" when the moment is right.